-The mainstay of treatment for frozen shoulder is aggressive physical therapy.
-A good therapist can help relieve pain and restore motion.
-Therapeutic exercises include stretching and range of motion exercises, followed by modalities such as heat and/or ice to improve symptoms.
+The mainstay of frozen shoulder treatment is aggressive physical therapy.
+Techniques include stretching and range-of-motion exercises, followed by applying heat or ice to the area.
 As with any physical therapy regime, a good home program is essential.

-An injection of corticosteroid into the shoulder joint may allow for a more rapid recovery from frozen shoulder, especially if the diagnosis is made early in the disease process.
-The procedure is performed in the office, and often is done under ultrasound guidance in order to confirm that the injection is placed in the correct area.
+A corticosteroid injection into the shoulder joint may foster a more rapid recovery, especially when done early in the disease process, as the shoulder is getting stiff.
+The procedure is performed in the office, often using ultrasound imaging to ensure the injection is placed accurately.

-More than 90 percent of patients improve without surgical treatment.
-However, in those few patients that do not get better with physical therapy and time, surgical intervention can be considered.
-Surgery involves an arthroscopic procedure to release the contracted tissue around the shoulder joint, followed by a manipulation to break up any other adhesions.
-The surgery is typically performed in an outpatient setting, and therapy commences a few days following the procedure.
+More than 90 percent of patients improve without surgery.
+For those who don’t get better with physical therapy and time, surgical intervention can be considered.
+In the arthroscopic (minimally invasive) procedure, the surgeon uses specialized instruments to view and release the tissue that has contracted around the shoulder joint and to break up any other adhesions (damaged tissues that have grown together).
+Patients can usually go home the same day, and physical therapy begins a few days later.
 Recovery varies from six weeks to four months.

 UCSF Health medical specialists have reviewed this information.
 It is for educational purposes only and is not intended to replace the advice of your doctor or other health care provider.
 We encourage you to discuss any questions or concerns you may have with your provider.